Simulating turbulent mixing caused by local instability of internal gravity waves: Formulation and calculation method

+and $u_2 = u_3 = 0$, where $U_0$ is the amplitude of the wave velocity, $k$ is the wavenumber, and $\alpha$ is the initial phase factor that is arbitrarily chosen.

+Next, we cut out a small domain from this wave field.
+By assuming that the wavelength is sufficiently larger than the domain size, i.e., taking the asymptotic limit of small $k$, we expand (\ref{eq:wave-U}) and (\ref{eq:wave-B}) as

-Here, $S_0$ represents the maximum velocity shear and $\alpha$ is the initial phase of the background wave that is arbitrarily chosen.
-The wave frequency $\omega$ is linked to the propagation angle $\theta$ via the dispersion relation of internal gravity waves (\ref{eq:dispersion}).
+where $S_0 \equiv U_0 k$ represents the maximum velocity shear, and $S$ and $M$ are instantaneous velocity shear and buoyancy gradient.
+In this way, the plane wave solution can be locally reduced to an oscillating linear shear flow (figure \ref{fig:coordinate}b).
+The frequency of oscillation, $\omega$, is linked to the propagation angle $\theta$ via the dispersion relation of internal gravity waves (\ref{eq:dispersion}).